 He hopes to see dozens of them dot the Irish countryside in the not too distant future.

-In the meantime, too General Electric recently announced that it has begun transforming decommissioned wind turbines, while scientists at the National Renewable Energy Laboratory are preparing new materials that could make the wind turbines of the future much more recyclable than today's state of the art.
+In the meantime, too General Electric recently announced that it has begun transforming decommissioned wind turbines, while scientists at the National Renewable Energy Laboratory are preparing new materials that could make the wind turbines of the future much more recyclable than today's state-of-the-art.

 Wind turbines have a lifespan